Realmzer/OTA-Delays/README.md

 # OTA-Delays
-A repository that publically hosts ota delays.
+A repository that publically hosts OTA delays.